Laurel Lee: Elections

 In 2022, Lee won election to Florida's 15th congressional district, defeating Democrat Alan Cohn.
 She was sworn in on January 3, 2023.
 She was re-elected in 2024, defeating Democrat Pat Kemp.

 Tenure

 Lee has focused on national security, law enforcement, and technology policy.
 She was the lead sponsor of the Reforming Intelligence and Securing America Act (RISA), a bill to reauthorize the Foreign Intelligence Surveillance Act including Section 702.
 She also introduced the bipartisan DEFIANCE Act, addressing non-consensual "deepfake" intimate images.

 She serves on the bipartisan House Task Force on Artificial Intelligence.
 She also sits on the Judiciary Committee's Subcommittees on Courts, Intellectual Property, and the Internet, and on Crime and Federal Government Surveillance, and on the Energy and Commerce Committee.

 In 2024, Lee was named as an impeachment manager in the case against Secretary of Homeland Security Alejandro Mayorkas and was appointed to the bipartisan task force investigating the attempted assassination of President Donald Trump.

+During her tenure in office, Lee has nearly doubled her net worth ($7.39 million in 2022 to $14.02 million in 2024).
+She has approximately $6.2 million invested in publicly traded assets as of January 2026.